Chair-for-Security-Engineering/VERICA/README.md

 Volumes allow the user to store files in a persistent memory.
 Additionally, volumes can be shared between multiple containers.\
 One possible use case for VERICA is to store output files, such as logs, in a volume.
 Using a volume, these output files will not be deleted after the execution of the application is finished.

-To create of new volume, run the following command:
+To create a new volume, run the following command:

 `docker volume create VericaOut`